codedentwickler/kanyinsola-site/content/about.md

 +++

-I'm a Software Engineer based in Dublin, Ireland.
-I have 4+ years of experience building Android & iOS applications and recently started working at Google as a Site Reliability Engineer.
+I'm a Senior Software Engineer based in London, UK.
+I have 7+ years of experience building Android & iOS applications and platform-level Android systems.
+I currently work at Google on the Android Platform team, where I've designed and launched the TrustedTime API that provides accurate timestamps to over 3 billion Android devices.

-I am new to SRE and I will be blogging about my journey into SRE here.

 #### Book Recommendations
 - [The Subtle Art of Not Giving a F^ck: A Counterintuitive Approach to Living a Good Life](https://www.amazon.com/Subtle-Art-Not-Giving-Counterintuitive/dp/0062457713)